8 Great Things to do in London

 Dalston has a lot going on when the sun goes down.
 There's plenty of nightclubs and bars in this uber-trendy area of East London.
 With so much to choose from, you're bound to find a club night to suit your musical taste.

 Do you agree with Kaplan's students?
 Is anything missing?
-Tell us about your dream day in London.
 Leave a comment below and describe your perfect day in the capital.